 The Overview Map reveals semantical information about the work of the developer.
-Certain patterns occur that we described now.
-Figure 3 shows a part of the Ownership Map of the Outsight case study in Section 4.1.
+Figure 3 shows a part of the Ownership Map of the Outsight case study (for more details see Section 4.1).
 In this view we can identify several different behavioral patterns of the developers:

 - Monologue.
 Monologue denotes a period where all changes and most files belong to the same author.
-Visible on a Ownership Map as a unicolored rectangle with change circles in the same color. - Dialogue.
-Opposed to Monologue, Dialogue denotes a period with changes done by multiple authors and mixed code ownership.
-Visible on a Ownership Map as rectangles filled with circles and lines in different colors. - Teamwork.
+It shows on a Ownership Map as a unicolored rectangle with change circles in the same color. - Dialogue.
+As opposed to Monologue, Dialogue denotes a period with changes done by multiple authors and mixed code ownership.
+On a Ownership Map it is denoted by rectangles filled with circles and lines in different colors. - Teamwork.
 Teamwork is a special case of Dialogue, where two or more developers commit a quick succession of changes to multiple files.
-Visible on a Ownership Map as circles of alternating colors looking like a bunch of bubbles.
+On a Ownership Map it shows as circles of alternating colors looking like a bunch of bubbles.
 In our example, we see in the bottom right part of the figure a collaboration between Red and Green. - Silence.
-Denotes an uneventful period with nearly no changes at all.
-Visible on a Ownership Map as a rectangle with constant line colors and no or just few change circles. - Takeover.
-Takeover denotes a behavior where an author takes over a large amount of code in a short amount of time.
-He seizes ownership of a subsystem in a few commits.
-Visible on a Ownership Map as a vertical stripe of unicolored circles together with an ensuing change of the lines to that color.
+Silence denotes an uneventful period with nearly no changes at all.
+It is visible on a Ownership Map as a rectangle with constant line colors and none or just few change circles. - Takeover.
+Takeover denotes a behavior where a developer takes over a large amount of code in a short amount of time i.e., the developer seizes ownership of a subsystem in a few commits.
+It is visible on a Ownership Map as a vertical stripe of single color circles together with an ensuing change of the lines to that color.
 A Takeover is commonly followed by subsequent changes done by the same author.
 If a Takeover marks a transition from activity to Silence we classify it as an Epilogue.

 - Familiarization.
-Opposed to Takeover, Familiarization characterizes an accommodation over a longer period of time.
+As opposed to Takeover, Familiarization characterizes an accommodation over a longer period of time.
 The developer applies selective and small changes to foreign code, resulting in a slow but steady acquisition of the subsystem.
 In our example, Blue started to work on code originally owned by Green, until he finally took over ownership. - Expansion.
-Not only changes are important, but also the expansion of the system by adding new files.
+Not only changes to existing files are important, but also the expansion of the system by adding new files.
 In our example, after Blue familiarized himself with the code, he began to extend the system with new files. - Cleaning.
 Cleaning is the opposite of expansion as it denotes an author that removes a part of the system.
 We do not see this behavior in the example. - Bugfix.
-Bug fixing represents a small, localized change that does not affect the ownership of the file.
-Visible on a Ownership Map as a sole circle in a color differing from its surrounding. - Edit.
+By bug fix we denote a small, localized change that does not affect the ownership of the file.
+On a Ownership Map it shows as a sole circle in a color differing from its surrounding. - Edit.
 Not every change necessarily fulfills a functional role.
 For example, cleaning the comments, changing the names of identifiers to conform to a naming convention, or reshaping the code are sanity actions that are necessary but do not add functionality.
 We call such an action Edit, as it is similar to the work of a book editor.
 An Edit is visible on a Ownership Map as a vertical stripe of unicolored circles, but in difference to a Takeover neither the ownership is affected nor is it ensued by further changes by the same author.
 If an Edit marks a transition from activity to Silence we classify it as an Epilogue.